EntityGraphQL/EntityGraphQL/README.md

 ## Mutations
 Mutations allow you to make changes to data while selecting some data to return from the result.
 See the [GraphQL documentation](https://graphql.org/learn/queries/#mutations) for more information on the syntax.

-The main concept behind this is you create a class to encapsulate all your mutations.
+The main concept behind this is you create a class (or many) to encapsulate all your mutations.
 This lets you break them up into multiple classes by functionality or just entity type.

 ```csharp
 public class PropertyMutations